|By Kelly Speed|

 Holiday Presence markets commercial Christmas lighting to wholesale distributors. ?We distribute to irrigation supply stores, and put on seminars for people to attend independently,? said Strick-land. ?It gives the contractor the opportunity to buy locally without having to pay for freight.
 Our product is warehoused at an irrigation supply store; the contractor goes in and buys it off the shelf.?
 Holiday Presence has training manuals and videos available to help jump-start your business.

 Automatic Irrigation, with four stores in Indiana, began stocking holiday lights last year. ?As a wholesale distributor, Mark Strickland called us and discussed the business,? said Wayne Wheeler, operations manager for Automatic Irrigation. ?We had about six to 12 guys with multiple jobs.
 We provide training for the contractors through seminars.
+This year, we expect to double that figure.?

 While some of the best people to sell holiday decorations